tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the Sex Offender Restrictions in Tennessee?

-Following the instructions for sex offenders, the state of Tennessee have placed residential and work restrictions on sex offenders;
+Following the instructions for sex offenders, the state of Tennessee has placed residential and work restrictions on sex offenders:

-- Sex trespassers do not have the right to apply for a name change legally, as seen in Tenn.
+• Sex trespassers do not legally have the right to apply for a name change, as seen in Tenn.
 Code Ann. § 29–8–101.

-- Sex violators are not allowed to work as babysitters or reside close to a babysitting company.
+• Sex offenders are not allowed to work as babysitters or reside close to a babysitting company.

 Failure to comply with these rules or register as a sex offender means the court will charge the offender with a Class E felony.